NixOS/nixpkgs/doc/builders/images/dockertools.section.md

 - `sha256` is the checksum of the whole fetched image.
 This argument is required.

 The host information (arch and cpu variant if available) will be used to fetch the correct image.
-The target os is set to `linux` by default and can't be changed to another os.
+You can fetch images for a different platform by using the Nixpkgs cross compilation functionality.

 `nix-prefetch-docker` command can be used to get required image parameters: